A sparkling swimming pool, a tennis ball and a dog or two. Fetch! – Splash. A shower of drops as the dog shakes the water off. Expectant looks.

 Where do skin irritations and red eyes come from?

-According to the CDC, it’s not chlorine but a chemical called chloramine which can cause that kind of effect.
+According to the CDC, it’s not chlorine but a chemical called chloramine that can cause this kind of effect.
 Chloramine can form when body waste such as urine and sweat combine with chlorine and then leave the water as a gas.

 However, this is only a concern if the concentration of chloramine is high in the air above the pool water, i.e. it’s very unlikely to be a problem in an outside and hence open space, residential pool.